Rich has been coaching a top team at Team Indiana since 2005 leading Elite teams from 14s-18s.

-Rich has developed and produced five AAU All-Americans, and eight Junior Olympic All Americans, including one MVP.
+Rich has developed and produced seven AAU All-Americans, and eight Junior Olympic All Americans, including one MVP.
 Rich has also guided his players thru the recruiting process; and watched them excel at the collegiate level.

 Rich brings a wealth of playing and coaching experience to Team Indiana.
-Rich help found the Butler University Men’s Volleyball club.
+Rich helped found the Butler University Men’s Volleyball club.
 While playing at BU, he led the team in kills, digs, and aces all three years of the club’s existence.

 Rich is still an active player both indoors and outdoors, taking home numerous tournament championships.
 Rich’s coaching experience includes a three year stint at Butler University in which he helped lead the Bulldogs to a 76-28 overall record, including a 32-8 conference record.
 In his final year at Butler, the Bulldogs won the conference championship and qualified for the NCAA tournament, the first ever appearance for the school.
 His primary coaching responsibilities included player development, off-campus recruiting, and scouting.
 2003 was Rich’s first year coaching club volleyball.
 Alongside his wife Michelle, they led their team to Nationals, finishing in the top 30 in the 16 American Division.